boot-sp/boot-sp/doc/src/commands.rst

 * ``module_name``, n/a: The name of of the python module that has the scenario creator and help functions given in the json file as a string such as "farmer".
 There is not command line argument name for this in user mode, where the module name is given as the first argument without an argument name.

 * ``xhat_fname``, ``--xhat-fname``: When xhat (the estimated, or candidate) solution is computed by another program (which is common and recommended in simulation mode), this argument gives the name of an numpy file that has the solution as string such as "xhat.npy".
 If there is no file, the value should be the string "None".
+One way to create such a file is to use :ref:`boot_general_prep`

 *     ``optimal_fname``, n/a: This gives the file name for an optimal (or presumed optimal) solution in a format written by ``mpi-sppy`` code.
 The name is given as as a string such as "schultz_optimal.npy" and is ignored in user mode.
 If the name "None" is given, the software will compute an estimated global optimum using ``max_count`` scenarios.
+One way to create such a file is to use :ref:`boot_general_prep`.

 * ``candidate_sample_size``, ``--candidate-sample-size``: The ``boot-sp`` software can call a function in the module to generate an xhat solution (see the :ref:`optional` section).
 This argument provides the sample size.
 It corresponds to the paramater M given in the paper.
 It is given as an intger such as 25.
 If the ``xhat_fname`` argument is not "None", then ``candidate_sample_size`` is ignored.